primatejs/primate/docs/guide/project-structure.md

 ## components

-This directory contains a collection of [view components][components] for your app.
+This directory contains a collection of [components] for your app.
 These can be any type of file supported by Primate's content handlers.
 In our initial example, we placed an HTML page in this directory which we then served with the `view` handler.

 If your app is an API or doesn't have any views, you don't need to create this directory.